thorizer/thorizer/README.md

 ## About Me 🚀

 I'm a Technical Lead and Full Stack Developer with over 10 years of experience crafting robust, scalable solutions.
-I specialize in architecting systems that seamlessly blend technical excellence with exceptional user experience.
+I specialize in architecting systems that seamlessly blend technical depth with exceptional user experience.

 ### What I Do 💡